 These are the clearest and most complete explanations I have given.
 I feel that the following parts are the most important.
 Please be sure to watch them:

-I’ve done a number of Videos on this subject, so I will list these first:
+I’ve done a number of other Videos on this subject, here is a more complete playlist.

 Chapter 14, Text 7:

 The two solstices and two equinoxes are the thread upon which the core of the zodiac exists.

 tad atareṣu saṅkrānti dvitayam dvitayam punaḥ